ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

   you will have to update only a configuration file instead of all the references to various device names around your code.

-The choice of having a different facade for each sub-system favours the separation of concerns and is a way to avoid bloating a single "Test Harness" class with too much unrelated functionality and too many responsibilities (see `Single Responsibility Principle
+The choice of having a different facade for each subsystem favours the separation of concerns and is a way to avoid bloating a single "Test Harness" class with too much unrelated functionality and too many responsibilities (see `Single Responsibility Principle